-Listed building consent for the renewal of the rear dormer, replacement windows and doors including internal and external repairs. install mechanical ventilation to bathroom and kitchen, 3no. external lights.
-Retrospective replacement ceiling works to the top bedroom.
+Renewal of the rear dormer, replacement windows and doors including internal and external repairs and 3no. external lights.

 ADDRESS: 2 Hillside Cottage Malling Road Teston Maidstone Kent ME18 5AN

 RECOMMENDATION: APPROVED SUBJECT TO CONDITIONS set out in Section 8.0